HEMANTHMOHANDOSS/GNC-RESTAURANT/README.md

 App Features
 **

-In this mini-project , I’ve built Tasty Kitchens Swiggy clone Responsive food delivery app with functionality like,
+In this mini-project , I’ve built GNC Resturant Swiggy clone Responsive food delivery app with functionality like,

 User Login route, Home Route contains offers slider and resturants list with sort by functionality lowest/highest, specific restaurants info with add to cart functionality using +,- buttons for increasing and decreasing quantity and Cart Route consists of items added into cart , payment details , payment Success section and Profile Route for seeing basic profile details of the user.